 Skin cancer is the most common form of cancer.
 It may be problematic if it’s undetected and untreated.
-If you notice a suspicious-looking skin lesion or are due for an annual skin cancer screening, turn to Patricia O’Connor, MD and the expert team at Absolute Dermatology & Skin Cancer Center in Glen Allen, Virginia.
+If you notice a suspicious-looking skin lesion or are due for an annual skin cancer screening, turn to Patricia O’Connor, MD and the expert team at Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia.
 They offer advanced and coordinated skin cancer treatments to prevent serious complications and give you the best result.
-If you've been diagnosed with skin cancer, call the Richmond-area office or send us a message to book an appointment on our contact page.
+If you've been diagnosed with skin cancer, call the Richmond-area office nearest you or send us a message to book an appointment on our contact page.

 Skin cancer treatment at Absolute Dermatology & Skin Cancer Center uses the latest technology and techniques, including Mohs surgery, to remove cancerous tissue and prevent it from spreading to other parts of your body.
 The team’s first priority is your skin health, but we also want you to be happy with the way you look.